jkowalleck/jkowalleck/README.md

 ## Ecosystem impact

-The tools and libraries I maintain help developers generate and work with **CycloneDX transparency artifacts** across multiple ecosystems.
+The tools and libraries I maintain help developers generate and work with **CycloneDX SBOMs and other system transparency artifacts** across multiple ecosystems.

 They support projects built with:

 - Python
 - Node.js (npm, yarn)
 - PHP (Composer)
 - modern build systems such as webpack and esbuild

 These tools are used by developers, security teams, and organizations trying to understand **what actually runs inside their software**.